natcap/invest.users-guide/source/croppollination.rst

 Intermediate Results
 ^^^^^^^^^^^^^^^^^^^^

 You may also want to examine the intermediate results.
 These files can help determine the reasons for the patterns in the final results, and can also be used to better understand the model, and troubleshoot.
-They are found in the *intermediate_outputs* folder within the Workspace directory defined for the model run.
+They are found in the *intermediate_outputs* folder within the Workspace directory defined for the model run, and most of them have file names that give a good idea of what the layer represents.

 .. primerend